 Migration statistics can be used to estimate the flow of migrants in and out of the UK and to estimate the number of migrants living in the UK (the stock).
 One estimate of the stock is the number of people living in the UK who were born in another country.
+Please note that these statistics do not cover most people living in communal establishments, some NHS accommodation, or students living in halls of residence who have non-UK-resident parents.
+As a result, as the ONS states ‘the population totals are not directly comparable with mid-year population estimates, which refer to the entire UK population’.

 The Office for National Statistics produces the Annual Population Survey, a survey of households in the UK.
-It includes a question on respondents’ country of birth.
+It includes a question on respondents’ country of birth

 The Annual Population Survey has been produced since 2004.
 Below you can select a maximum of three countries or world regions to create your own graph that shows how that population has changed in the UK since 2004.

 The foreign born population is affected by both international migration and deaths of existing migrants.
-For example, the Irish born population in the UK is actually declining as the death rate of existing migrants is higher than the rate of new arrivals.

 The ONS have produced a user guide that covers frequently asked questions relating to the Annual Population Survey (see here)